Corporate owned bonds and OEICs, corporation tax implications

 The FSCS can only apply if the firm was authorised by the Prudential Regulation Authority or the Financial Conduct Authority and if the investment was a regulated product.
 If an FCA search shows the firm’s status as authorised, the FSCS may be able to provide compensation if the firm fails.
 With regard to limited company investors, there is a need to meet certain eligibility criteria to claim compensation with the FSCS.
 With respect to “Insurance claims”, note that insurance bonds are long term insurance policies where the FSCS may pay the entire claim if the provider fails.
 Note also that “All firms are generally eligible for long-term insurance contract claims, regardless of size…” But, in contrast, for investment (e.g. OEIC) claims, the company must qualify as a ‘small company’.

-With respect to cash on deposit, a limited company can claim up to £85,000 for each account.
+With respect to cash on deposit, a limited company can usually claim up to £125,000 for funds held by an appropriate institution.
 The FSCS generally protect companies’ deposits, regardless of the size of the company.
-If a UK-authorised bank, building society or credit union fails, the FSCS will compensate each eligible company depositor up to £85,000.
+If a UK-authorised bank, building society or credit union fails, the FSCS will compensate each eligible company depositor up to £125,000.

 With regard to a new offshore bond investment, there will be no FSCS protection but there may be other factors that could help if the worst happened and a provider was ‘in default’ For example a provider based in Dublin is bound by both EU and Irish regulations designed to ensure the company remains financially strong and holds sufficient assets to meet policyholder liabilities.
 This would bring into play Solvency II measures which harmonise capital requirements across EU member states.